iman-zamani/VoiceAmp/README.md

 ---

-## License
+# License

-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.